 To learn more about this prestigious and enriching programme, please click HERE.

 At Fieldstone, we believe strongly that students need the opportunity to learn in environments beyond the classroom.
 The school has developed a strong tradition of field trips to cultural and curriculum-related destinations.
 Beginning in 2002, our students have had the opportunity to expand their personal horizons by taking a week-long trip to various exciting and educational destinations, most commonly an outdoor education centre and camp in Northern Ontario.
 Horizons Week is designed to help students to meet the requirements of the Duke of Edinburgh’s Award programme and to thus become more well-rounded, cultured, and caring citizens.
 The trips combine community service with adventure, physical activity, and team-building.

 Completion of Community Involvement Hours Form (Fieldstone related)

 Notification of Planned Community Involvement Activities Form (Outside Fieldstone)

-All of Fieldstone courses use Google Classroom as a Learner Management System.
+All of Fieldstone courses use Moodle as a Learner Management System.
 We utilize this platform to enhance and enrich the classroom experience.
-Students have each been issued a Google Classroom login and are expected to attend class with an internet enabled devices.
+Students have each been issued a Moodle login and are expected to attend class with internet enabled devices.

 The objectives of the FAA are as follows: